GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Hungering Dry
-A flesh eating ghoul that cann touch non-sapient grass or cross moving waters.
+Found in the wastes and desserts, they attack on sight out of desperation.
 It has a reputation among saltsingers as one of their natural enemies.
 Their collective noun is feast.

 **Creature Type**: Hungering Dry are undead.

 **Size**: Hungering dry stand between 4 and 5 feet.
 They can weigh between 58 and 73 pounds.
 They are medium creatures.

-**Undeath**: A lurching departed has 40 points of undeath.
+**Undeath**: A hungering dry has 48 points of undeath.

 **Attributes**:
 [Body] 9 (+3)